About Rosemary Rotondi

 "I also worked very closely with our chief archival researcher, Rosemary Rotondi, who is first rate."

-Three documentaries on which Rosemary served as researcher premiered in April 2013 in The Tribeca Film Festival.
-Matt Wolf's TEENAGE; The Stevens Company's HERBLOCK: THE BLACK AND WHITE and LET THE FIRE BURN by Jason Osder.
+Three critically acclaimed documentaries on which Rosemary served as researcher premiered last year in The Tribeca Film Festival 2013: Matt Wolf's TEENAGE; The Stevens Company's HERBLOCK: THE BLACK AND WHITE; and LET THE FIRE BURN by Jason Osder.

 Hiring an archival researcher is an